ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 such as the :ref:`LightWare SF10b <common-lightware-sf10-lidar>`
 must also be attached to the vehicle.

-More information on this sensor can be found on the `ETH's PX4FLOW wiki page <http://pixhawk.org/modules/px4flow>`__.

 .. warning::

    To use this flow sensor you will need to purchase a separate range